zi-hui/tp/README.md

 * JDK 11
 * Update Intellij to the most recent version

-1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
+1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
 1. Set up the correct JDK version
    1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
    1. If JDK 11 is listed in the drop down, select it.
 If it is not, click `New...` and select the directory where you installed JDK 11